 This proposal has also been reviewed under Executive Order 12988, Civil Justice Reform.
-This rule is not intended to have retroactive effect.
-This rule shall not be deemed to preclude, preempt, or supersede any State program covering oranges, grapefruit, tangerines, and pummelos grown in Florida.
+This proposed rule is not intended to have retroactive effect.
+This proposed rule shall not be deemed to preclude, preempt, or supersede any State program covering oranges, grapefruit, tangerines, and pummelos grown in Florida.

 The Act provides that administrative proceedings must be exhausted before parties may file suit in court.
 Under section 8c(15)(A) of the Act (7 U.S.C.
-608 (15)(A)), any handler subject to an order may file with the U.S. Department of Agriculture (USDA) a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
+608(15)(A)), any handler subject to an order may file with the United States of Department of Agriculture (USDA) a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
 A handler is afforded the opportunity for a hearing on the petition.
 After the hearing, USDA would rule on the petition.
 The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review USDA's ruling on the petition, provided an action is filed no later than 20 days after the date of entry of the ruling.

-Section 1504 of the Food, Conservation, and Energy Act of 2008 (2008 Farm Bill) (Pub.
-L. 110-246) amended section 8c(17) of the Act, which in turn required the addition of supplemental rules of practice to 7 CFR part 900 (73 FR 49307; August 21, 2008).
-The amendment of section 8c(17) of the Act and the supplemental rules of practice authorize the use of informal rulemaking (5 U.S.C.
+Section 1504 Section 8c(17) of the Act and the supplemental rules of practice authorize the use of informal rulemaking (5 U.S.C.
 553) to amend Federal fruit, vegetable, and nut marketing agreements and orders.
 AMS may use informal rulemaking to amend marketing orders depending upon the nature and complexity of the proposed amendments, the potential regulatory and economic impacts on affected entities, and any other relevant matters.

 AMS has considered these factors and has determined that the amendments proposed herein are not unduly complex and the nature of the proposed amendments is appropriate for utilizing the informal rulemaking process to amend the Order.
-A discussion of the potential regulatory and economic impacts on affected entities is discussed later in the "Initial Regulatory Flexibility Analysis" section of this proposed rule.

 The Committee unanimously recommended the amendments following deliberations at a public meeting held on November 19, 2020.
-The proposals would reduce the size of the Committee and quorum requirements, revise the nomination and selection processes, eliminate the requirement of allocating Committee seats on the basis of volume from each district, and add a new section to provide the Committee authority to receive voluntary contributions for promotion/research projects.
-Other concurring changes to align the marketing order with the proposed amendments were also recommended.
+The proposals would reduce the size of the Committee and lower quorum requirements, revise the nomination and selection processes, eliminate the requirement to allocate Committee seats on the basis of volume from each district, and add a new section to provide the Committee authority to receive voluntary contributions for promotion/research projects.
+Other conforming changes to align the marketing order with the proposed amendments were also recommended.